 Do you want the opportunity to put into practice all the Spanish you have learned so far, challenge yourself in classes with native Spanish students, and move closer to Spanish fluency?
 The Spanish Advanced Studies (SAS) program in Sevilla is the program for you.

-Students who have completed Grammar and Structure of Spanish (Span 300) or Introduction to Literary and Cultural Analysis (Spanish 301) or above can participate in the SAS program.
-SAS students may choose to take 1 or 2 regular university courses with Spanish students at the University of Seville as well as at the Campus Universitario EUSA (Estudios Universitarios y Superiores de Andalucia), a private university affiliated with the University of Seville.
+Students who have completed either Advanced Spanish in Context (Span 261), Spanish Composition and Grammar Review (Span 300) or Introduction to Literary and Cultural Analysis (Spanish 301) or above can participate in the SAS program.
+SAS students have to take at least one regular university courses with Spanish students at the University of Seville or at the Campus Universitario EUSA (Estudios Universitarios y Superiores de Andalucia), a private university affiliated with the University of Seville.

-SAS students will also have the option of taking COWA courses designed specifically for them.
+SAS students will also have the option of taking COWA courses pre-approved for UNC credit and designed specifically for them.
 These courses are taught by local professors.

 Centuries of History are waiting for you!

 In our parent handbook, you will find practical information about where students will be living, health and safety concerns, how to keep in touch with your student and more helpful information about your student’s time abroad.

 We also have a counseling service which offers orientation and assistance for any potential issues in the daily lives of COWA students.

 If you are having trouble packing, take a look at the following tips.

 Spanish host family: Your room and board, including meals and laundry, are taken care of by your host families.
 Your family will only speak Spanish, helping you practice your Spanish language skills.
 Living with a Spanish family allows you to learn about Spain and Sevilla from the locals personal.